Enniscorthy Backyard Service Replacement

 Will customers be affected by the works?

-Customers to benefit from these improvement works have been contacted directly by Shareridge Construction Ltd. to provide information about the required works and to discuss a suitable time to carry out an individual survey.
+Customers to benefit from these improvement works will be contacted directly by Shareridge Ltd. to provide information about the required works and to discuss a suitable time to carry out an individual survey.

-The works, when they commence, may involve some short-term water outages and the project team will ensure that customers are given a minimum of 48-hours notice prior to any planned water outages.
+The works, when they commence, may involve some short-term water outages and the project team will ensure that customers are given a minimum of 48-hours’ notice prior to any planned water outages.
 Where water mains are being constructed traffic management may be in place during this time.
-Local and emergency traffic will be maintained at all times.
+Local and emergency traffic will be always maintained.

 We understand that this type of work can be inconvenient and works crews will make every effort to minimise any disruption these necessary works cause.